PrestaShop/core-weekly-generator/README.md

   --debug      Use Debug
   --stats      Print stats report and save it in json file if you specify a
                week number
-  --year YEAR  Specifcy which year you want to use in Week context --date DATE  Date range
+  --year YEAR  Specify which year you want to use in Week context --date DATE  Date range
   --week WEEK  Week number
   --compute    Compute data stored in var directory